ubirch/ubirch-iota-service/README.md

    ```

 This projects mainly uses [pyota](https://media.readthedocs.org/pdf/pyota/develop/pyota.pdf)
-,the official Python library for the IOTA Core.
+,the official Python library for the IOTA Core.<br>

 ## How to use this service